elcapo/llm-from-scratch/README.md

 It is part of my follow up of the sessions of the study group organized by [Santi Viquez](https://www.santiviquez.com) around the book.
 More information can be found in its Discord channel: [AI from scratch](https://discord.com/channels/1299408818681286699/).

+> [!NOTE]
-Although these type of books are traditionally followed with Jupyter notebooks, I opted for a object oriented version where classes are created in files (see the [scratch/](scratch/) folder) as I found that it is easier to test.
+> Although these type of books are traditionally followed with Jupyter notebooks, I opted for a object oriented version where classes are created in files (see the [scratch/](scratch/) folder) as I found that it is easier to test.

+> [!TIP]
-If you are interested in a Jupyter notebook version of the code from the book, the author himself has created a wonderful [LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) repository.
+> If you are interested in a Jupyter notebook version of the code from the book, the author himself has created a wonderful [LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) repository.

 ## Completion